camunda/camunda-docs/docs/self-managed/setup/upgrade.md

 helm search repo camunda/camunda-platform --versions
 ```

-### Find your Helm CLI version
+### Helm CLI version

-To upgrade, use the recommended Helm CLI version for your Helm chart.
-The appropriate Helm CLI version can be found on the [chart version matrix](https://helm.camunda.io/camunda-platform/version-matrix/).
+Use the recommended Helm CLI version for your Helm chart when upgrading.
+The Helm CLI version for each chart can be found on the [chart version matrix](https://helm.camunda.io/camunda-platform/version-matrix/).

-### Update your configuration
+## Update your configuration

+Configuration adjustments may be required when upgrading to a new version of the Helm chart.
+Before beginning your upgrade, ensure you have implemented any changes required by your new version.

 <Tabs groupId="upgrades" defaultValue="8.5" queryString values={
 [